Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 1. Which 3 business processes generate 80% of our revenue?
 Start there.
 Not with IT infrastructure.

 2. What happens if our most important cloud service fails for 48 hours?
 Not theoretically.
-Specifically.
+Concretely.
 Who does what?
-Can we continue manually?
+Can we keep working manually?

 3. Have we conducted a recovery test in the last 12 months?
 Not a backup test.
-A real business recovery test with all involved.
+A real business recovery test with everyone involved.

-4. Who decides in a crisis – and is this person reachable?
-Even on weekends?
+4. Who makes decisions in a crisis—and is that person reachable?
+Also on weekends?
 On vacation?
 At 3 a.m.?

 The answers show you where you stand.